Gregory Horror Show

 The whole thing with Fubuki and her “Passion Panties” is cringeworthy in and of itself, but it’s backed up by a bunch of unfunny running gags and frankly obnoxious side-characters.
 It’s a pointless OVA series I wouldn’t recommend to anyone at all.

 5 episodes (28 minutes)

 Savior of the galaxy, local superhero, idol singer, Yuna is all of it and more.
-While she is a bit of an airhead, this high school student has protected the world from certain doom several times and she now leads a posse of fangirls looking to aid her in their epic battles.
+While she is a bit of an airhead, this high school student has protected the world from certain doom several times over and she now leads a posse of fangirls looking to aid her in their epic battles.